 For the frosting:

 - 6 ounces semi sweet chocolate chips

 - ⅓ cup cocoa powder sifted

 - 2-3 cups powdered sugar sifted

-In another bowl mix together the melted butter, buttermilk, oil, and egg yolks.
+- In another bowl mix together the sugar, vanilla, melted butter, buttermilk, oil, and all six egg yolks.
 Set aside.

-Using a food processor or mixer, whip the egg whites until stiff peaks are formed, set aside.
+- Using a food processor or mixer, whip the egg whites (from the 3 separated eggs) until stiff peaks are formed, set aside.

-Melt the butter and chocolate in a small pan on over a low heat stirring gently until melted.
+- Melt the butter and chocolate chips in a small pan on over a low heat stirring gently until melted.

 - Once completely melted, remove from the heat and let cool.